+Code ADN1125

+Credits 3

-Prerequisites: BIO2110, MAT1110, PSY1120 Corequisites: ADN1105, ADN1115, ADN1135 Course fee: \$160
+Prerequisites BIO2110, MAT1110, PSY1120

+Corequisites ADN1105, ADN1115, ADN1135

+Fee \$160.00

-Physical Assessment and Diagnostics
+ADN1135 - Physical Assessment and Diagnostics

 This course focuses on learning foundational assessment skills.
 The course is designed to introduce a systematic, holistic nursing process approach to health history and physical examination for the purpose of differentiating normal from abnormal states of health and critical assessment of client needs.
 Analysis of diagnostic testing and results is also introduced.
 Application of concepts and skill acquisition is facilitated in the laboratory experience.

+Code ADN1135

+Credits 2

-Prerequisites: BIO2110, MAT1110, PSY1120 Traditional Student Corequisites: ADN1105, ADN1115, ADN1125
+Prerequisites BIO2110, MAT1110, PSY1120

+Traditional Student Corequisites ADN1105, ADN1115, ADN1125

-Transitional Student Corequisites: ADN1145 Course fee: \$150
+Transitional Student Corequisites ADN1145

+Fee \$150.00

-Transition to Professional Nursing
+ADN1145 - Transition to Professional Nursing

 This course is designed to enable the student to explore integrative concepts in nursing and to assist the student in the role transition from licensed practical nurse or paramedic to registered nurse.
 This course is designed to introduce foundational concepts within the three domains of the individual, health and illness, and professional and healthcare concepts.
 Application of the nursing process is stressed with a focus on health assessment and the use of concept maps for planning, implementing, and evaluating nursing care in the campus lab setting.
 All aspects of professional communication are explored and practiced.
-Prerequisites: BIO2110, MAT1110, PSY1120 Pre/Corequisite: BIO2112 Corequisites: ADN1135 Course fee: \$160